Nat Fyfe

-Nathan Fyfe (born 18 September 1991) is a professional Australian rules footballer playing for the Fremantle Football Club in the Australian Football League (AFL).
-He served as Fremantle captain from 2017 to 2022, becoming the second-longest serving captain in the club's history.
+Nathan Fyfe (born 18 September 1991) is a former professional Australian rules footballer who played for the Fremantle Football Club in the Australian Football League (AFL).
 Fyfe is a dual Brownlow Medallist, dual Leigh Matthews Trophy recipient, three-time All-Australian (including as captain in the 2019 team) and three-time Doig Medallist.
-He received a nomination for the 2010 AFL Rising Star award in round 9 of the 2010 season.
+Fyfe served as Fremantle captain from 2017 to 2022.

 Early life

 Fyfe grew up in Lake Grace, Western Australia, and went to school as a boarder at Aquinas College in Perth.
-In 2009, he played West Australian Football League colts for Claremont, his highlights of the season being his eight-goal, 34 possession effort against East Fremantle and six goals in the Colts Grand Final.
+In 2009, he played in the West Australian Football League colts for Claremont, his highlights of the season being his eight-goal, 34 possession performance against East Fremantle and six goals in the Colts Grand Final.
 In 2010, he made his league debut, kicking 4 goals against Peel Thunder.

 He was also selected for Western Australia in the 2009 AFL National Under 18 Championships and played four of the five games, kicking nine goals.
 His best return came in the game against Vic Metro in which he scored four goals.